 Environmental advocates from around New York State including CTC director Charles Komanoff met at the SUNY New Paltz campus in September, 2015 to discuss climate campaigning and carbon tax organizing.
 One of the participants, New York League of Conservation Voters Member Andrew Ratzkin, previously outlined the case for a NY State carbon tax in this compelling op-ed in Crain’s New York Business, in July, 2015.
 In mid-2016 Ratzkin published a lengthy article in the Columbia Journal of Environmental Law, You Say You Want a REV Solution, critiquing the state’s “Reforming the Energy Vision” blueprint as inferior policy to a statewide carbon tax.

-Bay State activists and business groups, particularly Massachusetts Campaign for a Clean Energy Future and Business Leaders for Climate Action (BLCA), are collaborating to put explicit carbon pricing onto the legislative agenda.
+Bay State activists and business groups, particularly Massachusetts Campaign for a Clean Energy Future and Business Leaders for Climate Action (BLCA), worked hard to put explicit carbon pricing onto the legislative agenda in 2015-2016.
 The state’s Global Warming Solution Act of 2008 mandates a 25% reduction of CO2 emissions below 1990 levels by 2020 and an 80% reduction by 2050.
 But credible assessments indicate that Massachusetts is not on track to meet the 2020 goal, promoting calls for market measures.
 Business leaders and climate activists packed an Oct.
-27, 2015 Senate hearing to consider two bills to establish carbon prices; one is revenue-positive, the other is revenue-neutral.
-Both bills are expected to advance in the 2016 legislative session.
+27, 2015 Senate hearing to consider two bills to establish carbon prices; one was revenue-positive, the other revenue-neutral.
+Neither bill was enacted in the 2016 legislative session, however.

-The revenue-positive bill, SB 1786, sponsored by State Senator Marc Pacheco (D – Plymouth and Bristol), chairman of the Senate Committee on Global Warming and Climate Change, would establish an economy-wide carbon price via either a fee or cap on carbon emissions.
-80% of revenue would be returned while 20% percent would be invested in transportation and clean energy.
-The mechanism for pricing carbon pollution as well as the price level and structure of revenue-return have not yet been spelled out.
+The revenue-positive bill, S.1786, sponsored by State Senator Marc Pacheco (D – Plymouth and Bristol), chairman of the Senate Committee on Global Warming and Climate Change, would have established an economy-wide carbon price via either a fee or cap on carbon emissions.
+80% of revenue would be returned, with the other 20% percent invested in transportation and clean energy.

-The revenue-neutral bill, SB 1747, is sponsored by State Senator Michael Barrett (D – Lexington) and supported by 45 other legislators.
-It specifies an initial carbon fee of $10/ton of CO2, increasing in $5/ton annual increments to $40/ton, after which the legislature would consider increases or decreases.
+The revenue-neutral bill, S.1747, was sponsored by State Senator Michael Barrett (D – Lexington) and supported by 45 other legislators.
+It specified an initial carbon fee of $10/ton of CO2, increasing in $5/ton annual increments to $40/ton, after which the legislature would consider increases or decreases.
 All revenue would be returned to households, businesses and institutions.
 Every state resident would receive an equal share of revenue collected from households, while businesses and other institutions would receive rebates in proportion to their share of total state employment.
 Additional rebates would be provided to households in car-dependent areas and to energy-intensive businesses.

 Separate reports by the Massachusetts Department of Energy Resources and Regional Economic Model Inc concluded that SB 1747 would slash emissions while boosting employment and overall economic activity.

-Supporters of SB 1747 claim it enjoys broad support from businesses including financial services, healthcare, hospitality, food services, transportation, design and technology companies that cite its potential to incentivize innovation and preserve competitiveness.
+Supporters of S.1747 cited broad support from businesses including financial services, healthcare, hospitality, food services, transportation, design and technology companies touting its potential to incentivize innovation and preserve competitiveness.
 At the Oct.
 2015 hearing, Business Leaders for Climate Action released an endorsement letter signed by over 100 state businesses and business leaders.